Share this

 Here’s what that audience segment persona profile looks like:

-What makes this audience segmentation standout is the ability to find consumers who are talking about a brand positively, a specific number of times, over a specific period of time.
+What makes this audience segmentation stand out is the ability to find consumers who are talking about a brand positively, a specific number of times, over a specific period of time.

 If you look only for consumers who follow a specific brand or talk about a brand, you could be bringing detractors into your audience segment instead of promoters.
-By using what consumers say broadly to create segments, you analyze them based on what they say and do, a much more reliable segment of brand advocates.
+Using what consumers say broadly to create segments, you analyze them based on what they say and do, a much more reliable segment of brand advocates.

-Product Focused Consumer Audience Segment
+Product-Focused Consumer Audience Segment

-To find our product consumers, we want to identify people who talk either positively or negatively about the product.
+To find our product consumers, we want to identify people who talk positively or negatively about the product.

-For this example we’ll layer two audience segments, consumers that already show an affinity to buy smart home technology to see who consumers are they also talk about purchasing smart lighting.
+For this example, we’ll layer two audience segments, consumers that already show an affinity to buy smart home technology to see who consumers are they also talk about purchasing smart lighting.

 Here is a product-based audience segment we wanted to look for: